How Long Does It Take to Hire Great SaaS Software Engineers?

-Case in point: as an engineering leader, you’re likely checking resumes once or twice per week at most, meaning that it could be four or five days from the time a candidate applies to when they hear back from you.
+Case in point: as an engineering leader, you’re likely checking resumes once or twice per week at most.
+That means it could be four or five days from the time a candidate applies to when they hear back from you.

-By partnering with a comprehensive technical screening solution that owns the top of your candidate funnel, however, you can guarantee timely candidate follow-up, decreasing your time-to-hire by several days.
+However, by partnering with a comprehensive technical screening solution that owns the top of your candidate funnel, you can guarantee timely candidate follow-up, decreasing your time-to-hire by several days.

 Let’s do some back-of-the-envelope math, with a few assumptions:

 - You don’t have to spend a single second on recruiting, job posting, or resume screening.
 You have the world’s greatest HR and recruiting partners, so you only talk to candidates who are likely to be a good fit for your role.

 - Your hiring process is relatively short, consisting of one 30-minute phone interview and one two-hour in-person interview, where the last 60 minutes include a whiteboard session to assess technical aptitude.

 - Your team’s input is really important to you, so you have three of your engineers join for each in-person interview.

 - It takes you approximately 30 minutes to prepare for each interview, decide on next steps, and communicate with all relevant parties.